MichaelMKKelly/LocalDeck-Review/README.md

-# A Review of the LocalDeck - IMCOMPLETE
+# A Review of the LocalDeck - Some Issues but a good produut from a good company

 A review of the new localdeck from localbytes